 Robertson sworn in as Cambria sheriff, says he's ready to help rebuild trust in law enforcement

 Jan.
-3—EBENSBURG, Pa. — After taking his oath of office Monday, Cambria County Sheriff Don Robertson said he is looking forward to taking on the challenges of the job.
+4—EBENSBURG, Pa. — After taking his oath of office Monday, Cambria County Sheriff Don Robertson said he is looking forward to taking on the challenges of the job.

 The biggest challenges face police and sheriffs across the nation in the wake of publicity surrounding police shootings and abuse, and the trials that followed.